 If your personal profile is associated with a generic email address, it would be confusing later on as you transition out of your role since you probably want to remain a member of your current organization/hubs and/or transition to a new school.
 It would also cause problems in historical records, such as those at your state PTA, after you transition out of that role because someone new would receive emails sent to that address when the state office may need to contact you personally.
 If the generic email address is used to report officers, your state office may also be falsely led to believe that there was no transition of that position since the email address remained the same.
-It would also be impossible to record a new PTA officer in MemberHub using that same email address.

 What if my PTA email address will not be passed on to anyone else?